-If you're adding some patio containers or window boxes to your home, be sure that you know which flowers are perfect for hot, sunny spots—and learn which flowers grow well in shade!
-See our lists for best flowers for sun versus shade so that you choose the right plants for your sun exposure!
+If you’re adding some patio containers or window boxes to your home, be sure that you know which flowers are perfect for hot, sunny spots and which grow best in shade.
+See our lists of the best flowers for sun versus shade so that you choose the right plants for your sun exposure!

 Why Choose a Window Box?

 Window boxes are great for houses and apartments alike!
 Growing plants in window boxes puts them at eye level, which lends a different perspective than having them in your garden.